Uncharted: Golden Abyss: Critical response

 Parish praised the graphics, saying they raised the bar for portable hardware and were stronger than a number of contemporary home console titles.
 Edge was amazed by the graphics on display, a sentiment shared by one of the four Famitsu reviewers.
 Carsillo referred to the graphics as being "console-quality".
 Bramwell praised the developer's efforts on the Vita hardware despite the graphics being lacking compared to games following the first Uncharted.
 While he noted some simplified graphics, Manuel praised the graphics as worthy of the series.
 Helgeson lauded the title as the best-looking handheld title ever made, Moss praised the close-up graphics while faulting the backgrounds as low quality.
 Both GamesRadar and Watson praised the graphics but had little commentary, and GameTrailers cited the graphics as "far beyond anything we’ve ever seen on a handheld".
 Miller cited the graphics as being equal to the first Uncharted.

-Parish enjoyed the gameplay despite noting the continued dissonance between Nathan's residence about killing named characters and taking out standard enemies and praising their smooth implementation within the hardware's gimmicks.
+Parish enjoyed the gameplay despite noting the continued dissonance between Nathan's reticence about killing named characters and taking out standard enemies and praising their smooth implementation within the hardware's gimmicks.
 Edge found the gameplay solid, but faulted the lack of innovations found in later home console Uncharted titles.
 Famitsu lauded the gameplay apart from some frustration completing touch screen puzzles.
 Carsillo was mixed about the gameplay, noting its solid base but finding the Vita-specific elements too intrusive.
-Bramwell enjoyed the gameplay, noting the extra freedom given to players compared to the heavily-scripted home console entries.
+Bramwell enjoyed the gameplay, noting the extra freedom given to players compared to the heavily scripted home console entries.
 Manuel had a mixed experience with the gameplay due to the implementation of Vita functions, while Moss noted a lack of content and replayability compared to the home console series.
 Watson said the gameplay made up for deficiencies in the narrative despite problematic enemy AI.
 GamesRadar enjoyed the basic gameplay, but panned several pieces of inconsistent or confusing level design.
 GameTrailers noted a lack of large setpieces compared to the home console entries.
 Miller praised the gameplay as generally on the same level as the main series.